miklevin/MikeLev.in/_posts/2025-03-29-vim-macro-to-lua.md

 get BusyBox, ToyBox or some other teensy-weensy Unix-like thing shoe-horned into it, plus `vi`.
 Plus of course remote cloud computers.

+The skills of using vi/vim, while not exactly the same as the that of using using TTY (tele-type) style terminals, are closely related.
+The whole *"logging into remote servers"* and *"connecting over serial"* things are not covered here in this article, suffice to say remote-typewriters (TTY) used devices called Terminals, thus the language of *Terminal* used today.

+Terminals provide a text-only alternative to a fully featured *graphical desktop* user interface for computers, and non-secure terminal programs like Telnet or secure ones like SSH (PuTTY, OpenSSH, Terminus, etc.).
+So if you can log in and connect over a text-only terminal connection, you can use usually at least find vi on that computer and start editing text-files.

 ### The Timeless Value of Text Manipulation Skills

 It's hard to describe exactly, but there's something about skills never being